BurningDog/api-platform-3.x/api/SETUP.md

 Much easier to use Docker - see [Getting Started Guide](https://api-platform.com/docs/distribution) for how.
 If you really _want_ to use Valet, PHP, and Postgres (all via HomeBrew), then read on.

+## Find/replace the site name

+Search for `api.newsite` in the `api` folder and replace with the site name you'd like to use.
+Note: this should only replace values in `.env` and `SETUP.md` files.

 ## PHP

 Ensure you're running php 8.1 (`brew install php`).
 Then: